Emotional Detachment: Symptoms, Treatments, And Ways To Cope

 • Confused speaking, thinking, or behavioral patterns

-Reactive attachment disorder
+Reactive attachment disorder (RAD)

 If you or someone you know is experiencing a consistent pattern of emotional detachment, it’s best to consult with your doctor or psychiatrist for individualized support and diagnosis.

-Causes of emotional detachment
+Potential causes of emotional detachment

 More research is needed, but for now, many psychologists can agree that emotional detachment frequently presents as a symptom of another mental health condition.
-With a diagnosis and a clear understanding of emotional blunting, it may be much easier to move forward and learn how to reconnect with your emotions.
+With a diagnosis and a clear understanding of the consequences of emotional blunting, it may be much easier to move forward and learn how to reconnect with your emotions.

-Coping strategies for emotional detachment
+Mental health coping strategies for emotional detachment

 Getty/Xavier Lorenzo